Food Hussy Recipes » Copycat

 What else can you use Cane’s sauce with?

-It’s a great dipping sauce for veggies, fries and a topping on burgers!
+It’s a great dipping sauce for veggies, french fries and a topping on burgers!
 Pair the breaded tenders with sweet potato fries for a quick weeknight meal!
+It would also be amazing with these recipes!

 More Yummy Homemade Sauce Recipes